Health Canada Adverse Event Reporting for Medical Devices

 We have established excellent relationships with Health Canada and are very familiar with handling vigilance issues and incident reporting in Canada.
 Working with Emergo offers you the following benefits:

 - We can assist in submitting incident reports and corrective action information to Health Canada on your behalf.

 - Our in-depth knowledge of Canadian medical device regulations ensures that your vigilance procedures will always be up-to-date.

 - Our experienced Canadian consulting team can help you determine when incidents are reportable and ensure that required vigilance reports are completed on time.

 - We have experience assisting hundreds of manufacturers with post-market surveillance, Health Canada Medical Device License approvals and other regulatory consulting services.

-If you do not have the required documented procedure for incident reporting which specifically addresses the requirements of Health Canada's Mandatory Problem Reporting or if you are concerned that your existing documented procedure is not in compliance with the Canadian Medical Devices Regulations and the issued Health Canada guidance, we can help.
+If you do not have the required documented procedure for incident reporting which specifically addresses the requirements of Health Canada's Mandatory Problem Reporting or if you are concerned that your existing documented procedure is not in compliance with the CMDR and the issued Health Canada guidance, we can help.